gardener/gardener/docs/development/new-kubernetes-version.md

-# Adding Support For A New Kubernetes Version
+# Adding Support For a New Kubernetes Version

 This document describes the steps needed to perform in order to confidently add support for a new Kubernetes **minor** version.

-> ⚠️ Typically, once a minor Kubernetes version `vX.Y` is supported by Gardener then all patch versions `vX.Y.Z` are also automatically supported without any required action.
+> ⚠️ Typically, once a minor Kubernetes version `vX.Y` is supported by Gardener, then all patch versions `vX.Y.Z` are also automatically supported without any required action.
 This is because patch versions do not introduce any new feature or API changes, so there is nothing that needs to be adapted in `gardener/gardener` code.

 The Kubernetes community release a new minor version roughly every 4 months.
 Please refer to the [official documentation](https://kubernetes.io/releases/release/) about their release cycles for any additional information.

 Shortly before a new release, an "umbrella" issue should be opened which is used to collect the required adaptations and to track the work items.
-For example, [#5102](https://github.com/gardener/gardener/issues/5102) can be used as a template for the issue description.\
+For example, [#5102](https://github.com/gardener/gardener/issues/5102) can be used as a template for the issue description.
 As you can see, the task of supporting a new Kubernetes version also includes the provider extensions maintained in the `gardener` GitHub organization and is not restricted to `gardener/gardener` only.

 Generally, the work items can be split into two groups: